Closing Prayer For Worship

 Prayer is an important part of every Christian’s life.
 Whether we are attending a traditional worship service or worshipping alone, prayer allows us to connect with God on a personal level and receive His grace and blessings.

-READ: Prayer For Victims Of Violence
+READ: Prayer For Mercy And Grace

 The Structure of Prayer